lcabrales/multichoiceform/README.md

 # Import

-Using Gradle, import the dependency into your project:
-Add this into your project's build.gradle file:
+Using Gradle, import the dependency into your project, add this into your project's build.gradle file:

 ```java
 allprojects {